-Page 2 of 3 - “I can see why we’re trying to maintain the structure,” commented Myers.
+“I can see why we’re trying to maintain the structure,” commented Myers.
 “But like almost anything that human beings are involved in, consistency is almost impossible.
 It should be the highest priority, but I’m wondering if it is possible.”

 In a previous meeting, the possibility of adding a stipulation on the deed to change the addresses when the homes are sold was brought before the commission for consideration.

 “I think I’m still in favor of the deed restriction,” said Commissioner Jeff Masterson.